 Last but not least, if you are in the market for some new green luggage, first ask yourself whether or not you can repair your current luggage.
 If it’s just a broken zipper or wheel you can likely get your luggage repaired.

-Personally, I love bags.
+Luggage and bags are wonderful.
 One of my favorite places to browse in a department store is the luggage section.
 There are always new styles with fun compartments and nifty pockets.
-But, I know the greenest luggage is to continue to reuse by old luggage.
+But, I know the best tips for buying green luggage isn’t a tip at all.
+It’s to continue to reuse by old luggage.